Optimal Stochastic Strongly Convex Optimization with a Logarithmic Number of Projections: AN EXAMPLE OF SOLVING LMNN VIA EPRO-SGD

-with a probability at least $1-\delta$, where $m=\lceil 2\log_2 T\rceil$. \end{corollary} \textbf{Remark:} Finally, we discuss the impact of employing the proximal Epro-SGD method on accelerating the computation.
+The solution can be obtained via a soft-thresholding algorithm~\cite{Beck:2009:FIS:1658360.1658364}. \item What are the appropriate values for $\beta, \rho, r, \lambda$, that are necessary for running the algorithm?
+The value of $\beta=\mu_1$.
+The value of $\rho$ is $ \min_{c(A)=0}\|\nabla c(A)\|_F = 1$.
+The value of $r$ can be set to $\sqrt{2c/\mu_1}$.
+The value of $G_2=1$.
+The value of $G_1$ can be estimated as $8cR^2 + (1-c)\|L\|_F+\mu_1r + \mu_2d$ if we assume $\|x_i\|_2\leq R, i=1,\ldots, n$.
+The value of $\lambda> G_1$ is usually tuned among a set of prespecified values. \end{itemize} Finally, we discuss the impact of employing Epro-SGD and Epro-ORDA method on accelerating the computation for solving LMNN.
 Note that at each iteration to compute the gradient of $c(A)$, we need to compute the minimum eigen-value and its eigen-vector.
 For a dense matrix, it usually involves a time complexity of $O(d^2)$.
 However, by employing a proximal projection, we can guarantee that the intermediate solution $A_t$ is a element-wise sparse solution, for which the computation of the last eigen-pair can be substantially reduced to be linear to the number of non-zeros elements in $A_t$.